natgo/wt-wiki-scraper/wikitext-transpiled/ground/Shturm-S.md

 <gallery mode="packed-hover" heights="200px">
 Shturm-S snipe stage 1.jpg|Step 1: Detecting an enemy, angling and pulling the camera out until the enemy is marked in bright red.
 Pay extra attention to surroundings during this.
-Shturm-S snipe stage 2.jpg|Step 2: Use binocular view to aim at an enemy tank and suggest it's weakspot, then hold "fire" to take aim at it.
+Shturm-S snipe stage 2.jpg|Step 2: Use binocular view to aim at an enemy tank and suggest its weak spot, then hold "fire" to take aim at it.
 Shturm-S snipe stage 3.jpg|Step 3: Exit binocular view and press "fire", then do not touch anything until missile hits the target.
 </gallery>

 As could be seen on the screenshots, no normal tank can destroy Shturm-S which is following the rules, even if they fire back.
 Do not forget to move down from the firing spot after firing, as otherwise you are just giving unseen opponents time to aim chemical shells or ATGM at you, which is not ideal.
 If you are being focused by artillery, you can retreat.
 Temporary retreat can be made even into a lake, since Shturm-S can swim.
 [[File:Shturm-S sniping off plateau.jpg|thumb|right|It's not impossible to snipe from a faraway high ground in AB, but a lot of care and precautions should be taken as well.]]
-Once you got tandem warheads, some bolder tactical moves can be taken, for example, you can camp in a semi-open spot, as long as you are out of a default aim assist range (1.5 km), as tandem HEAT can one-shot many tanks unlike default missiles.
+Once you got tandem warheads, some bolder tactical moves can be taken, for example, you can camp in a semi-open spot, as long as you are out of a default aim assist range (1.5 km), as tandem HEAT can knock out many tanks unlike default missiles.
 This, however, is still not recommended to do without ESS, as any player with a rangefinder or any significant game experience will adjust the sniper scope manually and snipe you.
 To make it more feasible, try to acquire high ground as well.

 The HE missile makes AB sniping even easier, as it is slow and will generally manage to curve into enemy tank roof by itself from 100 m, likely causing overpressure and destroying the target.
 It is also much easier to manually use at point blank ranges.
 Unfortunately, it is extremely ineffective against "non standard" soviet tanks, which you will often meet, such as [[T-55AM-1]], [[Object 268]], [[IS-7]] and so on, and is bad against many American tanks, so at least 3 Tandem HEAT should always be carried and preloaded when moving around.
 HE-VT is similar to normal HE in that regard and can replace it completely.
 If not sure about ammunition balance, try to look at the enemy team tanks in score menu (tab), as it is generally possible to guess whether you can get away with simply loading full HE or almost full HEAT loadout will be necessary.